Gas Masks are designed to keep you safe from airborne chemicals (chemical attacks) or tear gas in the case of civil unrest.

 Air Purifying Respirator – This is a great choice in case you are looking for an inexpensive gas mask that you can quickly and easily put on.
 This is designed in a way that it covers your mouth and nose.

 It effectively purifies the air, although it does not cover your eyes, leaving them exposed to chemicals.
 Because your eyes are not covered, these organs are at risk of getting biological infections and chemical damage.
-Find out if this type of respirator is already enough for the kind of protection you want to receive before investing in it.
+Find out if this type of respirator is sufficient for the kind of protection you want to receive before investing in it.

 PD-100 Organic Vapor Full Face Respirator